2019–20 Ohio Bobcats women's basketball team

 The 2019–20 Ohio Bobcats women's basketball team represented Ohio University during the 2019–20 NCAA Division I women's basketball season.
-The Bobcats, led by seventh year head coach Bob Boldon, played its home games at the Convocation Center in Athens, Ohio as a member of the Mid-American Conference.
+The Bobcats, led by seventh-year head coach Bob Boldon, played their home games at the Convocation Center in Athens, Ohio as a member of the Mid-American Conference (MAC).

 They finished the season 19–11, 11–7 in MAC play.
-They advanced to the semi-final game of the MAC women's tournament before the tournament was cancelled due to the start of the COVID-19 pandemic.
+They advanced to the semifinal game of the MAC women's tournament before the tournament was cancelled due to the start of the COVID-19 pandemic.